aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-apis.md

 ### Querying events

 Aptos provides clear and canonical events for all withdraw and deposit of coins.
 This can be used in coordination with the associated transactions to present to a user the change of their account balance over time, when that happened, and what caused it.
-With some amount of additional parsing, metadata such as the transaction type and the other parties involved can also be shared.
+With some amount of additional parsing, you can share metadata such as the transaction type and the other parties involved.

 Query events by handle URL: `https://{rest_api_server}/accounts/{address}/events/0x1::coin::CoinStore<0x1::aptos_coin::AptosCoin>/withdraw_events`